jonathaniqueda/clube-da-aposta-dev/readme.md

 ## About Project

-This is a fully responsive admin panel made with VueJS and Laravel.
+This is a fully responsive admin panel made with Laravel + Bootstrap 3

 ## Guide